 Kids need to know the difference between letters and words.
 Without this understanding, how are they to start pointing to words one at a time in their first little books or use spaces between their words when they begin to write stories?

-We can tell children that letters represent sounds, and that words have meaning and are made up of letters in a specific order, or we can show them.
+We can tell children that letters represent sounds, and that we speak using words, words have meaning and are made up of letters in a specific order, or we can show them.
 I’m going to assume you’d like to avoid the glazed over look of confusion and choose the second option, and show you the simplest way that I know to do this:

 Using any kind of letters that can be moved independently of each other, make two or three short, easy words that your child will recognize.
 Say “These are words.”